-Hubble Distance Red-shift and the Quantum Evolution of Action in Light
+Hubble Distance Red-shift and the Action Quantum of Light

-Not chaos at all, distance red-shift slowly changes light waves in a smooth and orderly process.
+Not chaos at all, distance red-shift slowly changes light waves in a simple and orderly process.

 A Hubble Red Shift general equation

 hitherto unrecognized principleof which Hubble has written.
 A single scaling constant should strongly reconcile existing spectra.